russell-t/arpspoof/README.md

 **Note:** the word to replace and replacement word must have the same number of characters

 ## A word of caution
 I am not responsible for your use of this code.
-It is meant for solely for learning and exploring networking.
+It is meant solely for learning and exploring networking.
+Please use it on a private network and on machines that are yours.